Exo-TiC/HUSTLE-tools/joss/paper.md

 # Summary

 Fully understanding the complex physical and chemical processes that shape exoplanet atmospheres requires the complete spectrum from the ultraviolet (UV) to the mid-infrared (IR).
 In particular, the UV-optical has proven vital to constraining the presence of UV absorbers or scatterers [e.g. @lothringer2022], atmospheric escape [e.g. @bourrier2018], and enhanced scattering due to aerosol opacities [@ohno2020].

 The Hubble Space Telescope Wide Field Camera 3 UV Imaging Spectrograph (HST WFC3-UVIS) G280 grism is the only low-resolution spectrograph that gives us access to UV-optical wavelengths (0.2--0.8 microns) simultaneously.
 With most current instrumentation operating in near- and mid-IR wavelengths, and UV successors to HST still many years away, HST WFC3-UVIS/G280 emerges as the only instrument capable of unveiling the physics and chemistry that takes place in the upper atmospheric layers of exoplanets.
-Developed in the context of the Hubble Ultraviolet-optical Survey of Transiting Legacy Exoplanets (HUSTLE), HUSTLE-tools is an open-source package of modules designed to easily download, organize, analyze, clean, and extract the target spectrum from HST WFC3-UVIS/G280 spectral images, ultimately producing a set of spectral and white light curves of the target in transmission or emission.
+Developed in the context of the Hubble Ultraviolet-optical Survey of Transiting Legacy Exoplanets (HUSTLE, GO-17183 PI: Wakeford), HUSTLE-tools is an open-source package of modules designed to easily download, organize, analyze, clean, and extract the target spectrum from HST WFC3-UVIS/G280 spectral images.

 # Statement of Need

 While the Hubble Space Telescope (HST) has been operating for more than 30 years, the WFC3-UVIS/G280 mode saw limited use until the recent surge of application to transmission spectroscopy of exoplanets [@wakeford2020; @lewis2020].
 Current HST WFC3 pipelines [e.g. @eureka; @pacman] only service WFC-IR spectroscopy.
 HST WFC3-UVIS/G280 observations offer unique challenges in extracting spectral information: a curved spectral trace with a varied width, overlapping spectral orders, and high cosmic ray counts.
 These are in addition to potential variations in spectral extraction based on the use of different sub-array sizes and positions on the detector for each observation.
 Such challenges make current HST pipelines not suitable for reducing UVIS/G280 observations, and therefore a specialized pipeline is needed.

 # Design and Features